wpwoodjr/plex-docker/README.md

 #### `mode`
 The mode to run Docker in, `host`, `bridged`, or `http-only`.  `host` and `bridged` modes expose all the normal Plex network ports.
 See [What network ports do I need to allow through my firewall?](https://support.plex.tv/articles/201543147-what-network-ports-do-i-need-to-allow-through-my-firewall/).
 You can only run one Plex server in either `host` or `bridged` modes on a given host.

 `http-only` runs in bridged mode and only exposes Plex's HTTP port.
-You can run one or more Plex servers in `http-only` mode as long as each one has a unique `port`.
-You can also run one Plex server in either `host` or `bridged` modes, and one or more additional Plex servers in `http-only` mode.
+You can run one Plex server in either `host`, `bridged`, or `http-only` modes, and add additional Plex server(s) in `http-only` mode.
+Ensure that each Plex server has a unique `port`.

 Defaults to `host`.
 In `host` mode the port is always 32400.